Deasun/snAPP/README.md

 ## Tech Used

 ### Development and Deployment
+Database - dropped SQLite3 development database and set up postgres database through Heroku Postgres Static Files - changed from local directory to AWS Bucket Media Files - changed from local directory to AWS Bucket All environment variables moved to Heorku

-> [rqeuirement] **describes the deployment procedure including settings files, environment variables, dependencies and any other differences between the dev and live versions
+> [requirement] **describes the deployment procedure including settings files, environment variables, dependencies and any other differences between the dev and live versions

 While in development mode, environment variables (used in ```settings.py```) relating to **static files**, **media**, **email**, **stripe payment information**, **secret keys** and **database url** were located in the env.py file which was not pushed to GitHub and was retained in local directory using ```.gitignore```.